-First, fill up a pot with enough water to just cover the eggs and bring to a boil.
-Then add the egg to the hot water and set a timer for 4:30 minutes for soft-boiled), for hard-boiled set timer for 6:30 minutes.
+First, fill up a pot with enough water to cover the eggs and bring to a boil.
+Then add the egg to the hot water and set a timer for 4:30 minutes for soft-boiled); for hard-boiled, set a timer for 6:30 minutes.

 THE MASON JAR METHOD:

-Instead of using breadcrumbs to coat the scotch egg we will crush or process it in a food processor, into fine crumbs.
+Instead of using breadcrumbs to coat the scotch egg, we will crush or process it into fine crumbs in a food processor.

 Remember, Pork Rinds have ZERO Carbs 🙂

 Once finished with all the eggs, place them in the refrigerator to set up.
-Will help the eggs keep their shape while frying.
+It will help the eggs keep their shape while frying.